The Ayurvedic Diet: Ancient Food Ideas for Modern Day Health?Reading Time: 11 minutes

 So-called “tamasic” foods are believed to be detrimental for both mind and body, because they lack prana or the life force.
 This category includes foods that are stale, putrid, or excessively fatty and heavy.

 For instance, while eating meat is recommended in Ayurveda to improve physical strength, a diet dominated by meat is believed to increase tamasic qualities.
-This is especially true when too much of cold, canned, and frozen meats are consumed.
+This is especially true when more than small amounts of cold, canned, and frozen meats are consumed.
 Instead, the Ayurvedic diet advises to consume freshly cooked organic meats in moderate quantities.